FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Development-process-in-detail/Update-the-wiki.md

 In the FeatureIDE wiki we differentiate two types of pages.
 The first one is an overview page to cover all information about a topic and is used every time we going to branch into subtopics and therefore link into subsections.
 Those subsections may contain overview pages or concentrate on a special topic with all of its characteristics in a detailed page.
 The structure and used elements are described in the next two sections.

 ### 3.i.
 Overview page
+The overview pages are structured as follows:
+* Breadcrumb navigation:  We use a manually build breadcrumb navigation to have an easier overview of the page hierarchy and allows a quick navigation to a parent site.
+The concrete structure of the breadcrumb navigation is shown in section [4.ii] (#ii-breadcrumb-navigation)
+* Short description: This part of the page gives a short description of the content of the current page.
+* Quick navigation: As a central part of the overview page the quick navigation, especially the navigation table, is used to give an overview of the child pages.
+Therefore a table structure is used.
+It contains the following informations.
+  * If you create a new overview page it should be the easiest way to copy the html table from an existing page and modify it for the special needs.
+We are not using the markdown commands.
+The table is directly build in html.
+  * The table has to be modified to have a fixed width in its tds.
+It has to be calculated based on the table width value of 640px.
+According to the amount of columns the table with is divided and rounded to have all parts of equal width.
+(640px/3 = 213,333 -> 213px)
+  * If you want use more than five columns the content has to be spread into two separate tables.
+There are overview pages which use two of those tables you may take a look at and copying it.
+  * Every subsection or subpage you want to lead to is represented by a column with the following rows:
+    * Topic of the subsection.
+(Title of the page behind this topic)
+	* Representative image for the topic.
+It may be difficult to create a matching image.
+Therefore its meaningful to reuse an existing one or the "under construction" image in the root folder.
+	* The third row covers a link to the subpage.
+	* In the last row you have to provide a short description of the content of the subpage.

 ### 3.ii.
 Detailed page
+Such a page describes a topic in detail.
+This page has no subpages and is based on a fixed structure also:
+* Breadcrumb navigation:  We use a manually build breadcrumb navigation to have an easier overview of the page hierarchy and allows a quick navigation to a parent site.
+The concrete structure of the breadcrumb navigation is shown in section [4.ii] (#ii-breadcrumb-navigation)
+* Short description: This part of the page gives a short description of the content of the current page.
+* Outline: Overview of the content structure by referencing the headings in the page.
+How to deal with headings and how to reference them is described in section [4.i.](#i-heading)
+* Content: The content represents the main part of page.

 ## 4. Standard page elements
 In this section we give an overview of some page elements to define the usage on the wiki pages.